JulietteArchambeau/GenomicOffsetPinPin/reports_Paper/README.md

 Here is what the different scripts are for:

 * `1_FormattingGenomicData.Rmd`: formatting, exploring and filtering genomic data and imputing missing SNP data.
-* `2_VizAndCreatingEnvRasters.Rmd`: calculating the correlations and creating raster stacks of the eight selected environemntal variables used in the gene-environment association analyses.
+* `2_VizAndCreatingEnvRasters.Rmd`: calculating the correlations, creating raster stacks of the eight selected environemntal variables used in the gene-environment association analyses and generating maps of the four climatic variables for the supplementary information.
 * `3_GEAanalyses_BayPass.Rmd`: performing univariate gene-environment association analyses with BayPass and identifying candidate SNPs potentially involved in local adaptation.
 * `4_GEAanalyses_RDA.Rmd`: performing multivariate gene-environment association analyses with RDA and identifying candidate SNPs potentially involved in local adaptation.
 * `5_CreatingFormattingCalculatingLDSubsetsCandidateSNPs.Rmd`: Building the three sets of SNPs, formatting for GDM and GF analyses and calculating LD for the three sets of SNPs.